 - Parents are requested, whenever possible, to schedule medication to be given at home.
-Only those medications specifically prescribed for during school hours will be administered at school. - 2.
-The physician or pharmacist shall communicate to the school the name of the medication, time of dosage, means of administration, reason for medication, possible adverse effects, and any applicable emergency instructions.
-The first dose of any medication should never be administered just before school or at school. - 3.
-Medications shall be brought to school in an original pharmacy container and shall contain only the dose(s) to be given while at school.
-Pharmacies will often provide duplicate containers for this purpose. - 4.
-A signed form shall be completed by the parent requesting that school staff administer the medication.
+Only those medications specifically prescribed for during school hours will be administered at school. - The physician or pharmacist shall communicate to the school the name of the medication, time of dosage, means of administration, reason for medication, possible adverse effects, and any applicable emergency instructions.
+The first dose of any medication should never be administered just before school or at school. - Medications shall be brought to school in an original pharmacy container and shall contain only the dose(s) to be given while at school.
+Pharmacies will often provide duplicate containers for this purpose.

+- 4. A signed form shall be completed by the parent requesting that school staff administer the medication.
 Forms are available online and in the school office.
 For long term medications this form shall be updated annually or whenever the medical protocol changes. - 5.
 Currently only person(s) designated by the principal will be permitted to administer medication.
 Inhalers used PRN are exempt, but should be used under adult supervision. - 6.
 A log will be kept of all long term prescription medication administered at school. - 7.
 All prescription medications are secured in the office.

 Non-prescription Medication including acetaminophen or tylenol will only be allowed for special injuries or a doctor's note.
-Due to COVID-19, students who are ill should be staying home.
+For the safety of others, students who are ill should be staying home.

-- 1. This type of medication shall be supplied by the parent or guardian. - A signed form shall be completed by the parent requesting that school staff administer the medication.
+- 1. This type of medication shall be supplied by the parent or guardian. - 2.
+A signed form shall be completed by the parent requesting that school staff administer the medication.
 Forms are available online and in the school office.
 For long term medications this form shall be updated annually or whenever the medical protocol changes. - 3.
 A physician should provide a signed statement documenting the need for the medication.
 This shall include the name of the medication, time of dosage, means of administration, reason for medication, possible adverse effects, and any applicable emergency instructions. - 4.
 Medication shall be in the original container with the entire label intact. - 5.
 Parents shall supply any utensils needed such as spoons, eye droppers, etc. - 6.
 Students are NOT allowed to self-administer any type of active ingredient medication or palliative product (cough drops) while at school or while involved in school related functions.
 Items left in backpacks/desk can cause harm to others if found and treated like candy.
 They will be confiscated.
 Parents will need to make arrangements to have returned. - 7.
 All school administered OTC medications are secured in the office.

-FOOD SERVICES/HOT LUNCH-During COVID lunch will be delivered to classroom
+FOOD SERVICES/HOT LUNCH

-All Trinity families are able to complete an application for Free/Reduced Lunch.
+All Trinity families are needed to complete an application for Free/Reduced Lunch.
 They are available after July 1 each school year.
-You will be notified ten days in advance if you qualify for free and reduced lunch by letter.
 The applications will be sent in our back to school packets or available in the office or a request to have it mailed to your home.

-School lunches are served between 11:45-12:30.
-The full price of a hot lunch is \$2.75.
-This price includes 1⁄2 pint of milk.
+School lunches are served between 11:15-12:30.
+The full price of a hot lunch is \$0 for 21-22 school year and includes 1⁄2 pint of milk.
 Milk purchased separately is \$.55.
 We encourage children to eat all the hot lunch they receive unless there are documented health concerns.
 Please complete a "Special Meals Form" available from the office indicating the special diet needs that your child may have.